-Last week I tried to make some gluten-free shortbread cookies.
+It turned out that gluten free shortbread was not as easy to make as I thought.
 I started with my basic shortbread recipe and learned a lot.
 My cookies turned out rock hard and they looked greasy.
 So I reduced the amount of sugar and fat.
 Still a bit too crunchy and too sweet.
 I increased the amount of flour.
 This time the dough was too crumbly and wouldn’t hold together.
-I added some soy milk and this time the cookies came out great.
-That is, I think the texture was perfect but the taste was a bit different from what I am used to.
-Not bad though, just different.
-I guess it’s my lack of experience with gluten-free baking that blocks the road here.
-I just cannot tell you how good or bad these are because I can’t compare them.
+I added some soy milk and finally the cookies came out great.

 Since I wanted to make these cookies as simple as possible I used ingredients which are easy to find in our neighbourhood.
 I have never seen sorghum flour, which so many people seem to use in their cookie recipes.
 And teff is very expensive.
 That is why I made my own flour mix with 150 g brown rice flour, 150 g millet (ground in a coffee mill), 150 g potato starch, and 2 teaspoons of guar gum.